Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 ### Control-of-flow expressions

 Expresions delimited by `{{` and `}}` aren't the only special ones that Flask supports.
-It also supports control-of-flow statements enclosed in `{%` and `%}` delimiters.
+It also supports control-of-flow statements enclosed in `{%` and `%}`.
 For example, the following HTML template displays a default message in a page if the `message` variable isn't defined:

 ```html
 {% if message %}